grafana/grafana/docs/sources/alerting/fundamentals/annotation-label/labels-and-label-matchers.md

 | `=~`     | Select labels that regex-match the value.          |
 | `!~`     | Select labels that do not regex-match the value.   |

-In case of multiple label matchers, they are combined using AND logical operator, meaning all matchers need to match in order to link a rule to a policy.
+If you are using multiple label matchers, they are combined using the AND logical operator.
+This means that all matchers must match in order to link a rule to a policy.

 ## Example of a label matcher